 Since March 2018, Hachioji General Plant has been running its Table For Two campaign.
 In the campaign, when employees purchase certain set meals or foods, a 20 yen donation is made, which, through an NPO organization, is then used to provide school meals to children in developing countries.
 At the Hachioji General Plant, we offer a Table For Two menu once a week, designating a fish dish rich in healthy EPA and DHA.

-Nissui is proud to announce its endorsement and support for the first time of the FY2021 ‘Onigiri Action 2021’ campaign.
-‘Onigiri Action’ is an initiative in which people post photos of onigiri (rice balls) on SNS or the campaign website with the hashtag #OnigiriAction.
-For every photo posted, sponsoring companies donate the equivalent of five school lunches to children in need in various parts of Asia and Africa via TFT.
-The campaign began in 2015 to commemorate World Food Day (October 16), a day set aside by the United Nations for people around the world to think about food and food-related challenges.
-The Onigiri Action 2021 campaign has seen a total of 273,876 photos collected and 1,397,795 school lunches delivered to children in Africa and Asia.
+Nissui endorsed and supported the "Onigiri Action 2024" campaign, continuing its involvement from the previous year.
+"Onigiri Action" is an initiative where people post photos of onigiri (rice balls) on social media or the campaign's special website with the hashtag #OnigiriAction.
+For every photo posted, sponsoring companies donate the equivalent of five school lunches to children in Africa and Asia through TFT.
+This campaign, which began in 2015 to commemorate World Food Day (October 16), a day designated by the United Nations to encourage people worldwide to think about food and food-related challenges, saw remarkable success in 2024.
+A total of 292,836 photos were collected, resulting in 1,464,180 school lunches being delivered to children in Africa and Asia.

 Donation date | Recipient | Donated items | Quantity |